keyeh/videopoker/README.md

 # Video Poker

-> A video poker game built using React and Redux.
+> A "9-6 Jacks or Better" video poker game built using React and Redux.
+It's free to play!

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]

-A "9-6 Jacks or Better" video poker game built using React.
-It's free to play!

 ![](screenshot.png)

 ## How to play

 Visit [https://keyeh.io/videopoker](https://keyeh.io/videopoker) to play.

 Press the Deal button and select the cards you want to hold.
 Then press deal again to see if you won.

 You automatically bet 5 credits each time.
 Once you hit zero credits it'll go negative -- there's infinite credits.
 Or refresh the page to reset to 50 credits.

 _For a simple strategy, please refer to the [Wizard of Odds page][https://wizardofodds.com/games/video-poker/strategy/jacks-or-better/9-6/simple/]._